British militant accused of torture says he was ‘simple ISIS fighter’

 Prosecutors will not show “the most graphic images” in court, Gibbs said, but they will be available for jurors to view on their own.

 The evidence will be “beyond heartbreaking and horrific,” MacMahon agreed, showing “horrible, despicable and senseless acts — the willful mistreatment of human beings by other human beings.”
 He said there was “no doubt” that Elsheikh joined the Islamic State.
 But he said that what Elsheikh told journalists and what hostages describe will be “inconsistent.”
-He suggested Elsheikh admitted to involvement in the hostage-taking only to avoid being put on trial in Iraq.
+He suggested that Elsheikh admitted to involvement in the hostage-taking only to avoid being put on trial in Iraq.

 To prove otherwise, prosecutors plan to show the portions of media interviews alongside encrypted messages from Emwazi to his brother in London and admissions he made to FBI agents.